Night in Paradise (2020 film): Plot

-Tae-gu indeed arrives and is subject to brutal torture under Ma's men.
-Ma reveals the truth: the killing of Tae-gu's sister and niece was ordered by Chairman Yang, who feared Tae-gu crossing over, along with all of his underlings, leaving him powerless.
-Enraged, Tae-gu attacks Yang, but is finally held back and finally stabbed to death by Ma's men, with the killing blow dealt by Yang.
-Jae-yoon, who could only watch the events unfold, is released as per Tae-gu fulfilling his end of the deal.

-Jae-yoon calmly ambushes the gangsters at the restaurant where she and Tae-gu first met, killing them all.
-She then retreats to the beach and points the gun to her head.
-The film fades to black with a loud bang in the background.
+Tae-gu is later betrayed by Yang and subjected to brutal torture by Director Ma's men.
+Ma reveals that Yang ordered the killing of Tae-gu's sister and niece, fearing Tae-gu's defection to the Bukseong gang, which would have left Yang powerless.
+Enraged, Tae-gu attacks Yang but is ultimately killed by Ma's men, with the killing blow dealt by Yang.
+Jae-yeon is released as per Tae-gu's end of the deal, but she seeks revenge by ambushing the gangsters at the restaurant where she and Tae-gu first met and then committing suicide on the beach.
+The film ends with a loud bang in the background.